About Dr. Hu

 Ying S. Hu, Ph.D.

-Assistant Professor of Chemistry and Affiliate Faculty of Biomedical Engineering, University of Illinois at Chicago
+Assistant Professor of Chemistry and Affiliate Faculty of Biomedical Engineering, University of Illinois Chicago

 Full Member, Cancer Biology, University of Illinois Cancer Center